scogle/state-data/README.md

 Another assumption is that requiring the user to input exact state IDs is good enough for this exercise.
 Given more time I'd probably like to implement a more tolerant system that could handle different formats (eg, OR, ore, and oregon).

-My final assumption is that the weighting of the weighted average is based on the number of households of each state, not the total population.
+A final assumption/design decision I made after looking at the data is that weighting the average based on number of households instead of population will give a somewhat more accurate view.